KhushiBhoj/funnel-analysis-online-retail/README.md

-# Funnel Analysis – Online Retail Dataset (Single-Year Study)
+# Funnel Analysis – Online Retail Dataset

 ## Overview
-This project presents a comprehensive funnel analysis conducted on an online retail transactional dataset covering **one year of customer activity**.
-The goal of the analysis was to identify key drop-off points in the customer lifecycle, understand how revenue is generated, and uncover actionable opportunities to improve conversion and retention.
+This project presents a comprehensive funnel analysis conducted on an online retail transactional dataset.
+The analysis began with a **single-year deep dive** to establish a clear baseline of customer behavior and was later extended to a **multi-year analysis** to validate trends, uncover structural bottlenecks, and evaluate how customer behavior evolved over time.

 Rather than relying on web-event data (e.g., page views or cart events), the analysis focuses on **transactional and behavioral funnels** that are appropriate for retail order data.